 When Is the Best Time to Top Dress

-For warm season grasses the best time to top dress is early summer.
+For warm season lawns the best time to top dress is early summer.
 This is when warm season grasses begin to take off and fill in bare spots.

 How to Top Dress a Lawn